improvedk/improve.dk/source/_posts/determining-the-uniquifier-column-ordinal-for-clustered-and-nonclustered-indexes/determining-the-uniquifier-column-ordinal-for-clustered-and-nonclustered-indexes.md

 image_141.png

-And that’s it, we now have the uniquifier column offset in the variable length part of our nonclustered index record!
+And that's it, we now have the uniquifier column offset in the variable length part of our nonclustered index record!

 ## The pessimistic approach

-As I can’t find any info guaranteeing that the uniquifier is the only integer stored in the variable length part of a record, I came up with a secondary way of finding the uniquifier column offset.
-This method is way more cumbersome though and I won’t go into complete details.
-We’ll start out by retrieving all columns in the nonclustered index that are not explicitly part of the nonclustered index itself (by removing all rows present in sys.index_columns for the index):
+As I can't find any info guaranteeing that the uniquifier is the only integer stored in the variable length part of a record, I came up with a secondary way of finding the uniquifier column offset.
+This method is way more cumbersome though and I won't go into complete details.
+We'll start out by retrieving all columns in the nonclustered index that are not explicitly part of the nonclustered index itself (by removing all rows present in sys.index_columns for the index):

 ```sql
 DECLARE @TableName sysname = 'Test'